 Oprah’s happiness expert is absolutely right when he says that “training your brain to believe that your actions matter” can lead to personal well being; it REALLY does!
 The sense of personal empowerment that I have felt as a result of sticking with my three tiny goals for a month has far exceeded whatever physical benefits I could possibly have hoped to attain.

 There may be other experts who would look at me and say “well, you feel great because you are taking a multi-vitamin..” but I would have to disagree.
 I believe that the real source of this feel-good energy is the realization that I am capable, I can do this- my actions are having an impact on my life!
 And frankly, if I can do these small things, I can do other things as well!

 The friendly guy who runs the front desk at our local YMCA complimented me last week when I came three days in a row.
 I told him “you know, it almost doesn’t matter what I do after I arrive..
-I may not see physical evidence of these work-outs for a while, BUT it’s the getting here part.. that action is changing me- and I see that evidence of that change every day.”
+I may not see physical evidence of these work-outs for a while, BUT it’s the getting here part.. that action is changing me- and I see the evidence of that change every day.”